 Most anglers will use Coho or king/Chinook salmon skeins from fish that they have caught but not all anglers have access to skein which is ok because you can buy salmon skeins in whole or in chucks.

 Some of the best skeins you can get are the Pro-Cure Salmon Roe or the Pro-Cure Vacuum Packed Salmon Skeins eggs on Amazon.

-These premium natural egg skeins are individually selected and hand-packed on a sturdy tray pack.
+These premium natural egg skeins are individually cut into soft durable clusters and packed on a tray.

 Lures For Salmon Fishing

 If you are the type of angler that likes to throw lures at salmon and want to know my best lures and my tactics check out my page Lure Fishing For Salmon and don’t forget to check out my page Best Gear For River Fishing where I discuss all the release gear, waders, boots, vest and more.

 How you use the bait is as important as the bait itself.
 When I fish baits in the river for salmon I either use the float fishing method or I use something known as Bottom Bouncing.